curityio/spa-using-token-handler/README.md

 This repository demonstrates the business focused components companies should need to develop:

 - A Single Page App coded in React
-- A simple Web Host to provide static content
+- A Web Host to provide static content
-- A simple API that validates JWT access tokens
+- An API that validates JWT access tokens

 The token handler should be developed by Curity or another provider, then plugged in.